jdebeer/zplify/notes.md

-## iterating on the lablary example
+## iterating on the labelary example

 ### 1 - move it to the top
 ```